FrozenBerrys/pong/README.md

 # Controls

-In 2 Player the keys are W, S & UP, DOWN respectively P to Pause the game (don't tell your opponents)
+In 2 Player the keys are W, S & UP, DOWN respectively P to Pause the game